 Since users are engaged with endless fresh information without distraction, they will remain on your site for a longer time.
 Besides, fast access and ease of use also encourage your users to make a frequent visit to your site.
 By prolonging the time users spend on your site, infinite scroll can more or less reduce the bounce rates.

 The result will be just the opposite of what you want if infinite scroll is not properly used.
 Therefore, it is necessary for you to measure whether your website is suitable for infinite scroll.
+Whether to add it or not is based on your business type and goals.
 On one hand, there may be some instances where your readers prefer the paginated style to infinite scroll.
 The reason is that infinite scroll makes it difficult for them to relocate the content, causing a bad using experience instead of a good one.
+Going back where they left is impractical, because they have to repeat the whole process from the beginning.
+There is no possibility to skip the unwanted content with infinite scroll.

 How to Add Infinite Scroll to Your WordPress Site

-If you have a desire to add infinite scroll to your WordPress site, then we come to the question that how to make it in an easy way.
+It is a good thing to use infinite scroll properly.
+If you have a desire to add infinite scroll to your WordPress site, then we come to the question that how to add it in an easy way.
 We advise you to take the Ajax Load More plugin into consideration.
 This free and powerful plugin enables you to create a connection with your readers.
 It will keep your content continuously flowing when your readers approach the bottom of the page.
 The ease of use makes Ajax Load More a popular choice.

 In order to install and activate the plugin, you need to login into your WordPress site as an Administrator, navigate to Plugins > Add New from the menu on the left, and then search for the name in the plugin directory.
 At present, you should go to Ajax Load More > Repeater Templates to edit the template.